phanerka/link-stash/Coding/Debugging utilities/DNSpy.md

 Works with other (Workshop) mods as well; for locating them, refer to [[Other mods|this]] section.
 ### Attaching

->[!warning] Warning on attaching
-> Won't work with Linux or Mac.
+>[!warning] Won't work with Linux or Mac.

-> I tried with Linux.
+##### Troubleshooting
 If attaching doesn't work, try
 - disabling all mods (clean `enabledMods.txt` file and `mergedMods` folder)
 - disabling all network drivers (VPN, local network) except the one that provides internet connection
 - check [Unity documentation](https://docs.unity3d.com/6000.0/Documentation/Manual/managed-code-debugging.html) (however, it doesn't seem of big use)

-maybe this will fix your things if you happen to find this archive and youre making a mod in visual studio (not visual studio code!! yes!!!!!) atm and want to debug that mod but cant for some reason:
-- go to your project properties
-- go to build -> general tab, scroll to its bottom
-- find "Debug symbols" setting and change it to:
-"PDB file, portable across platforms"

-and dont forget to rebuild your mod lmao and move pdb file as well to your mod folder lmao

 ### Using breakpoints
 Will work ONLY if you added the mod AND attached to the game.
-todo goddammit
+%% TODO:: simple how-to goddammit %%

-"Breakpoint could not be placed" possible causes:
+"Breakpoint could not be placed"
+Possible causes (at least what i encountered):
-- youre using the library thats not read by the game.
+- you're using the library thats not read by the game.
-- that part of code is overridden by another mod (like mergefix, concerning merging code).
+- that part of code is overridden by another mod (like MergeFix, concerning merging code).
 Explore that mod library or disable it.
-- (map image render code) that part of code uses multithreading, maybe?... i think i can disable it in the library?...
+- (map image render code) that part of code uses multithreading, maybe?... i wonder if it can be disabled
-- you changed the code and didnt save it / restarted the game? needs confirmation
+- you changed the code and didn't save it / restarted the game? needs confirmation

-gotta add vids vids vids
-how to use dnspy vid?

 ### Editing DLLs
 > [!warning] Disclaimer: the video is outdated.